 - Your individual course preferences will be initialized to values consistent with your course category preferences (Theory, Systems, Graphics, etc.).
 You may adjust these values at any time until the application deadline.
 Course instructors can see only your general areas of interest when submitting their own preferences for TAs.
 Since some courses (CSE 332, 351, 373, etc.) may not fit neatly into a single area, paying close attention to how you rank each individual course will improve your chances of getting the best match for your and the instructors' preferences.

-- Graduate TAs are generally expected to attend lectures and lead 2 quiz sections (if any) for a course they wish to TA.
+- Graduate TAs are generally expected to attend lectures and will often lead quiz sections (if any) for a course they wish to TA.
 Please pay special attention to whether you have a schedule time conflict with any course and check the "conflict" box if a major conflict exists (partial conflicts with lecture times are usually acceptable).
 Exceptions are sometimes made for students who have previously TA'd for that course or who have made prior arrangements with an instructor.
 Contact Pim if you have any questions about this.

 Proceed to the TA sign-up page (CSENetID required).